Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 Following LIGO's discovery in 2015, Advanced LIGO and Advanced Virgo detected 90 compact-object merger events during their observing runs O(1) -- O(3)~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2021djp}, and in 2022 the KAGRA and GEO600 underground experiments reported the first joint observation~\cite{KAGRA:2022twx}.
 Perhaps not surprisingly, GW detection in the 2020s is becoming an industry.
 We can divide the GW experiments into four major categories: present and planned ground-based detectors, planned space-based instruments, and pulsar timing observations.
 The ground-based detectors currently under operation are Advanced LIGO (aLIGO; \cite{LIGOScientific:2014pky}), Advanced Virgo (AdV; \cite{VIRGO:2014yos}), GEO600 (GEO; \cite{Luck:2010rt, Affeldt:2014rza, Dooley:2015fpa} and KAGRA~\cite{KAGRA:2020tym, Somiya:2011np, Aso:2013eba}, which superseded TAMA \cite{Fujimoto:2000qbu, Ando:2002bv}, with armlengths of a few km and sensitivity to signals at frequencies of around Hz -- kHz.
 Two future ground-based detectors are planned: the Cosmic Explorer (CE; \cite{Reitze:2019iox}) in the US with armlengths of 10\,km and the Einstein Telescope (ET; \cite{Punturo:2010zz, Sathyaprakash:2012jk, Maggiore:2019uih}) in Europe with armlengths of up to 40\,km.
 Space-based detectors with huge baseline lengths of around $10^6\,\text{km}$ could come online around 2035 (see e.g., \refcite{Crowder:2005nr,Baibhav:2019rsa,Bailes:2021tot}) and plans include the Deci-hertz Interferometer GW Observatory (DECIGO; \cite{Kawamura:2011zz,Sato:2017dkf,Kawamura:2020pcg}), the Laser Interferometer Space Antenna (LISA;~\cite{Caprini:2019egz,Barausse:2020rsu}), TianQin~\cite{TianQin:2015yph,TianQin:2020hid} and Taiji~\cite{Hu:2017mde}.
 Farther in the future, LISA could be followed by the Advanced Laser Interferometer Antenna (ALIA;~\cite{Gong:2014mca}) or the Big Bang Observer (BBO; \cite{Harry_2006}).
 Roughly speaking, the peak sensitivity lies at frequencies around $c / L \sim \text{mHz}$; the inverse of the time it takes light to travel along the baseline.
-Pulsar timing arrays (see e.g., \refcite{Verbiest:2021kmt}), such as the Parkes Pulsar Timing Array (PPTA; \cite{Manchester:2012za}), the International Pulsar Timing Array (IPTA; \cite{Hobbs:2009yy}) and the Square Kilometre Array (SKA; \cite{Janssen:2014dka}), are also sensitive to various aspects of GWs, as the GWs shift the pulsar signals.
-The pulsar timing arrays are sensitive to signals with a period similar to the length of the observation period, which corresponds to frequencies of about $1 / (10\,\text{years}) \sim \text{nHz}$.
-A graphical overview of the reach of these detectors is given in \cref{fig:freq_strain}.